javaplus/DockerDojo/labs/first_build.md

 You'll be working with this repository and configuration contanied within.
 Clone it to a location of your choosing and open the directory in VS Code.

-> TIP: Run the following command from a directory containing no paths.
-On Windows, a root directory of `C:\devl\ws` is a good convention.
-In MacOS or Linux, this author uses a convention of `$HOME/code`.
+> TIP: Run the following command from a directory containing no paths with spaces or backed up by Onedrive.

 ```bash
 git clone https://github.com/javaplus/DockerDojo.git